Got a New Zealand road trip itinerary in the works? Carve out at least one day in Wellington.

 Shoot for the stars at the Space Place at Carter Observatory

-The most exciting thing about this museum is that it combines local Maori culture with science to tell its fascinating stories.
+The museum fuses local Maori culture with science to tell its fascinating stories.
 You’ll also find the famous British scientific instrument maker Thomas Cooke’s telescope here.

 Whether you can cite off all the constellations by heart or still can’t find the Big Dipper, there’s plenty to enjoy at Space Place.
 The exhibits are delivered through interactive galleries.
 You can plan your visit based on the Planetarium schedule.